Skip to content

 • The chair and co-chair shall address any edits and resubmit the charter to New America.

-• If appropriate, New America shall approve the new Working Group Charter
+• If appropriate, New America shall approve the new Working Group Charter.

 • After receiving approval, the Working Group chair and co-chair can, in coordination with New America staff, invite and accept additional members to join the Working Group.
 Potential members can be invited by the Working Group chair or co-chair, New America staff, or PIT-UN members.
 Faculty members of PIT-UN member institutions may also self-nominate by contacting New America staff.